An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Application: the Crofton formula

 The reverse part can be obtained by the direct computation

-We have used the condition (\ref{belonginboth1}) in the last equality. \end{proof}
+We have used the condition \eqref{belonginboth1} in the last equality. \end{proof}

-The second formula for the change of coordinates connects the coframes and the coordinates of the surface. \begin{prop} Suppose we choose the frames $\{\mathbb{X}(u,v);e_1(\theta),e_2(\theta),T \}$ on $D$ and the coframes with the connection $1$-form defined by above $(\ref{frames})$.
+Next we show a formula for the change of coordinates between the coframe and the coordinates of the surface. \begin{prop} Suppose we choose the frames $\{\mathbb{X}(u,v);e_1(\theta),e_2(\theta),T \}$ on $D$ and the coframe with the connection $1$-form defined by \eqref{frames}.
 We have the identity where the singular foliation defines the characteristic foliation of $\Sigma$, which is induced from the contact plane $\xi$. \end{prop}

-\begin{proof} By Proposition \ref{changofcoordinates1} and the moving frame formula (\ref{movingframe})
+\begin{proof} By Proposition~\ref{changofcoordinates1} and the moving frame formula \eqref{movingframe}